mjoshua97241/space-code-copilot/memory-bank/techContext.md

 - Backend code under backend/app/{api,services,models,core}.
 - Frontend components under frontend/src/components.
 - Use env vars for API keys and external URLs.

+## Lessons and reference code

+Bootcamp notes and example projects are stored under:

+- internal/lessons/

+They are used only as reference patterns (RAG pipelines, FastAPI + LangChain glue, etc.).
+They must not be cloned wholesale into backend/app or frontend/src.